 Some electives will be stand-alone courses, open for enrollment to all students in the Graduate School of Arts and Sciences.
 Other elective courses will be taught as duel-level courses that will meet alongside undergraduate courses of the same title: for instance, students enrolled in Media Bodies (MDST 7220) may meet with undergraduate students enrolled in a course by the same name (MDST 3661).
 In these cases, graduate enrollment will carry higher expectations regarding reading, course leadership, and research assignments.

-Students will be required to complete a thesis project under the supervision of a faculty member.
+Students will be required to complete a thesis project under the supervision of a member of the graduate faculty.
 The thesis will entail original, independent research.
 The format of the final report will be decided by the student and the student’s advisor, possibly taking the form of a traditional academic thesis, a policy white paper, or other relevant format (documentary, digital project, etc.).
 All thesis projects must include a written component of at least 25 pages.

 MDST 8966: Thesis Research and MDST 8999: Thesis Writing are offered in the fall and spring semesters, respectively.
 Students are expected to take these cohort-based courses during their final year of the MA, as they are working on their thesis.
 These courses provide essential tools and support for conceiving, completing, and reporting on an original research project.